hudson-and-thames/mlfinlab/docs/source/implementations/statistical_arbitrage.rst

 If we only have 10 assets that we want to test for, the total number of pairs is 45.
 However, once we start scanning for a universe of stocks with over 5000 options, the numbers quickly add up.
 Therefore, it is important to have an effective method to test before we start the initial process.
-The filtering method that will be employed for this module will be the cointegration test.
-Using the cointegration test, we will see which pairs of assets pass the threshold to reject the null hypothesis.
-More information on *Cointegration* is available two headings below.
+The most commonly used filtering method is the cointegration test.
+Using the cointegration test, we can see which pairs of assets pass the threshold to reject the null hypothesis.
+More information on **Cointegration** is available two headings below.

 Not implemented in the module yet, but other options for filtering include: